RISE OF A WARRIOR:

 With British Warriors Boxing Promotions planting their flag in Wales, however, the future looks a lot brighter across the Valleys.

 Mo Prior and Greg Steene currently share the books on 40 fighters who are all hungry to make a noise on the national scene – and that book is growing faster than a welterweight eats carbs after weigh-in.
+British Warriors Promotions stand firm across the UK and beyond.

 Thanks to the arrival of British Warriors, Wales’ best boxers can now rest assured that they will get their chance to shine at a national level – and the fans can rest assured that British boxing is about to explode with a return to the domestic battles of days gone by.